Salt Creek Flood Levels

 The Flood Disaster Protection Act of 1973 helps to ensure that you will be protected from financial losses caused by flooding.
 Backed by the U.S. Government, flood insurance is available to residents in more than 18,000 communities across America that participate in the National Flood Insurance Program (NFIP).
 It provides coverage that most homeowners insurance does not (e.g. coverage for damage to structures and contents from flooding, flood-related erosion, and mud slides).
 In all of these communities, you can purchase flood insurance from any licensed property or casualty insurance agent, broker or company.

 You must have flood insurance to get secured financing to buy, build, or improve structures in Special Flood Hazard Areas (SFHAs).
-Lending institutions that are federally regulated or insured must determine if the building is in a SFHA and require flood insurance on conventional home mortgage loans, FHA loans, VA loans, second mortgages, home equity loans, home improvement loans, construction loans and commercial loans.
+Lending institutions that are federally regulated or insured must determine if the building is in a SFHA and require flood insurance on conventional home mortgage loans, Flood Hazard Area (FHA) loans, Veterans Affairs (VA) loans, second mortgages, home equity loans, home improvement loans, construction loans and commercial loans.
 In addition, a 30 day waiting period exists before the insurance is effective.

 Flood insurance coverage is an asset to you as a borrower.
 It reimburses you for financial losses from flood damage.
 With one annual premium you have peace of mind that your losses will be covered.
 The law protects you from being uninsured and having to rely on a costly federal disaster loan after a flood.
 This loan is the same as another mortgage that must be paid back with interest.